rust-lang/rfcs/text/0000-ok-wrapping.md

 }
 ```

-A function that returns `Result<T, E>` can optionally be written as though it
-just returned a `T`.
-In that case, Rust will automatically wrap that value
+By adding the `?` to the definition, the function body opts into ok-wrapping.
-into an `Ok`.
-This lets the function look nearly identical to an infallible
+This allows the function to be written from an error handling mindset,
-body, other than the `?`s marking the locations of possible errors.
+concentrating on the success path and marking possible failure points with
+`?`.
+Ok-wrapping will automatically wrap the value of the function body in
+`Ok`.
+In this case, it means the function must return `String`, not a
+`Result`.
+As such, `Err`s can only come through `?`.

 This is particularly helpful for functions that don't need to return anything
 in the success case: